rubyonjets/jets/docs/_docs/shared-resources.md

 end
 ```

-This results in an SNS Topic resource being created before appplication classes like controllers or jobs are created.
+This results in an SNS Topic resource being created before Lambda functions from application classes like controllers or jobs are created.
 You can then reference the SNS Topic with the `Resource.arn` method:

 ```ruby